cannonkeys/ck-docs/docs/sagittarius-guide.md

 ﻿# Sagittarius Build Guide

-First make sure we have all the items we'll need.
+First make sure you have all the items needed.
 Each kit should include:

-* A PCB
+* PCB
-* A Plate
+* Plate
 * USB-C Daughterboard
 * JST Cable
 * Hardware (should be installed already)